• Skip to primary navigation

 What to Expect With This Crab Pasta Recipe

-*See below photos of a few authentic Italian seafood pastas we've eaten here locally: The lobster linguine in the 1st photo was really difficult and messy to eat as compared to the lobster spaghetti in the 2nd photo which took zero effort to eat (not to mention we didn't need 15 wet naps to clean our hands as we ate.
+Below, you'll see a few authentic Italian seafood pastas we've eaten here locally.
+The lobster linguine in the 1st photo was really difficult and messy to eat as compared to the lobster spaghetti in the 2nd photo, which took zero effort to eat (not to mention we didn't need 15 wet naps to clean our hands as we ate).
 As for the spaghetti with clams, this is exactly how we want it to be served!

 Lobster linguine with two lobster halves on each side of the plate of seafood pasta.